 Playgroups are registered with the Early Years Team in their local Health and Social Care Trust and inspected annually.

-Those in the Pre-School Education Expansion Programme have some funded places for children in their final pre-school year.
+Those in the Pre-School Education Programme have some funded places for children in their final pre-school year.

 Most places will be available: